Inom-Turdikulov/notes/output/md/how to solve it.md

 tags:
 - inbox
 - definition
-title: How to solve it
 ---

+# How to solve it

 [https://en.wikipedia.org/wiki/How_to_Solve_It](https://en.wikipedia.org/wiki/How_to_Solve_It)